How To Play Carrom Game? | Rules, Fouls, Scoring, & Tips

 Step 2: Position of the players

 Each player sits on 1 side of the board and can only strike from that side.
 The contestant playing white plays first or ‘breaks’.
-Color of your piece can be decided by the toss of a coin .
+The color of your piece can be decided by the toss of a coin.

 Step 3: Breaking